-REC OMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 7.1 Risk committee The Audit Committee reports to the Board on the effectiveness of the risk management and internal control processes of the Company regularly by way of Minutes of Meetings to the directors and through other means of formal and informal reporting.
+RECOMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 7.1 Risk committee The Audit Committee reports to the Board on the effectiveness of the risk management and internal control processes of the Company regularly by way of Minutes of Meetings to the directors and through other means of formal and informal reporting.
 Further details regarding the Audit Committee, its membership and the number of meetings held during the Reporting Period are set out in response to Recommendation 4.1.
 7.2 Annual risk review The Board reviews the risk management framework of the Company periodically as and when necessary to meet the operational requirements of the Company and changes in the law through the Audit Committee.
 The Board has performed the review for the Reporting Period.

-Principle 7: Recognise and manage risk

-REC RECOMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 7.3 Internal audit The Company reviews and continually improves the effective management and internal control processes.
+7.3 Internal audit The Company reviews and continually improves the effectiveness of its risk management and internal control processes.
 Further details regarding audit functions are set out in response to Recommendation 4.1.
 7.4 Sustainability risks The Board considers that the Company is not materially exposed to economic, environmental and social sustainability risks.

+Principle 8: Remunerate fairly and responsibly

+RECOMMENDATION

-REC OMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 8.1 Remuneration committee The Remuneration Committee is responsible for making recommendations to the Board on remuneration packages and policies for the executive directors and the key management personnel.
+WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS

+8.1 Remuneration committee

+The Remuneration Committee is responsible for making recommendations to the Board on remuneration packages and policies for the executive directors and the key management personnel.
 The Remuneration Committee Charter is published on the Company's website.

 During the Reporting Period, the Remuneration Committee consisted of three independent Non-Executive directors and was headed by an independent Chairperson not holding the position of Chairperson of the Board.

-The members of the Remuneration Committee during the year were: • Ben Hunt - Chairman; Garry Norman; and Richard Ling.
+The members of the Remuneration Committee during the year were:

+- Ben Hunt Chairman;

+- Garry Norman; and

+- Richard Ling.

 The number of Remuneration Committee meetings and details of Committee members' attendance during the Reporting Period are set out in the Directors' Report section of the Company's Annual Report.

-8.2 Disclosure of Executive and Non- Executive Director remuneration policy Remuneration of the Company's non-executive directors operates on different principles to the remuneration of executive directors.
+8.2 Disclosure of Executive and Non-Executive Director remuneration policy

+Remuneration of the Company's non-executive directors operates on different principles to the remuneration of executive directors.
 Non-executive directors receive fixed fees, and are not entitled to any retirement benefits other than statutory superannuation.

-The Remuneration Report at the Directors' Report section of the Annual Report sets out: information about the Remuneration Policy developed by the Remuneration Committee and adopted by the Board; and • details of remuneration of the directors (executive and non-executive) and key management personnel.
-8.3 Policy on hedging equity incentive schemes The Company did not offer an equity-based remuneration scheme during the Reporting Period.
+The Remuneration Report at the Directors' Report section of the Annual Report sets out:

+- information about the Remuneration Policy developed by the Remuneration Committee and adopted by the Board; and - details of remuneration of the directors (executive and non-executive) and key management personnel.

+8.3 Policy on hedging equity incentive schemes

+The Company did not offer an equity-based remuneration scheme during the Reporting Period.